Verschoyle family

 The Verschoyle family was a prominent Irish landed family of Dutch descent.
-The surname is pronounced in Ireland as "Ver-Skoil" and in England as "Ver-Shoy-Ul".
+The unique surname is pronounced in Ireland as "Ver-Skoil" and in England as "Ver-Shoy-Ull".

 History

-The family of Verschoyle (Verschuyl) were Dutch Huguenots who emigrated from the Netherlands to Ireland in 1568, having suffered from religious persecution due.
+The family of Verschoyle (Verschuyl) were Dutch Huguenots who emigrated from the Spanish Netherlands to Ireland in 1568, having suffered from religious persecution.
 Other accounts state that they travelled to Ireland with William of Orange, and later married into ancient Irish clans.
 The family coat of arms features three boars heads on a chevron, with the motto Temperans et Constans, which roughly translates as "steadfast and constrained".

 Pedigree

 According to the pedigree in Gens Van Der Scuylen, 600 years of Verschoyle history, with information added from Burke's Landed Gentry, the following lineage is described:

 Early in the 17th century two of the name said to be brothers, Henrik and William, were resident in Dublin.
 Henrik Verschoyle, of Thomas Street, Dublin; married Judith, to whom he devised a share of his goods jointly with his two children (listed below), and died 1623.
 William Verschoyle, married Catherine van Pilkam, and died 1648, leaving a share of his property to his nephew Henry (see below) and his niece Catherine (married — Cotton).